 Most salons run on gut feeling.
 The till feels busy, the diary looks full, things are probably fine.
 Then the accountant calls in January with figures that don't match how the year felt, and by then you've lost twelve months where you could've done something about it.

-There's a handful of numbers worth checking every week.
-Fifteen minutes on a Monday morning.
-That's enough to catch problems while they're still small.
+A handful of numbers are worth checking every week, and it only takes about fifteen minutes on a Monday morning to catch problems while they're still small.

 Average spend per client

-Total takings divided by number of clients.
-Write it down each week.
+Take your total takings, divide by the number of clients, and write it down each week.

-This number catches things you'd never notice otherwise.
-The team stops mentioning treatments.
-You've been a bit generous with discounts.
-Clients quietly switch from full colours to half heads.
+This number catches things you'd never notice otherwise: the team stops mentioning treatments, you've been a bit generous with discounts, or clients quietly switch from full colours to half heads.
 None of these show up as a single obvious problem, but the average spend drifts down and that's your early warning.

-One week means nothing.
-Three weeks heading the same direction means something changed.
+One week means nothing, but three weeks heading the same direction means something changed.

 Chair occupancy